Before We Opened the Door

 Humans arrive with plans.
 Humans leave with regrets.
 Humans return with different bodies and slower time.
 I have watched all of it without needing to decide who was right.

 When people leave, the border thins.
 What used to be “here” and “there” becomes less strict.
-And at night, new visitors walk the streets — bears reported where children once ran.
+At night, new visitors walk the streets — bears reported where children once ran.

 You call it loss.
 I call it change.
 You call it abandonment.
 I call it a pause between chapters.